 Last week, the Department of Veterans Affairs introduced a proposal that would extend private care options under certain conditions.
-There will be an open period for public comment and questions.
+There will be an open period for public comments and questions.
 As the details are scrutinized, the security of patient information should be addressed during this time as it directly impacts their privacy and the quality of care.
 As the article states, this change could potentially lead to the transfer of over one million veterans’ health services to private care, and with that comes the transfer of personally identifiable information (PII) and protected health information (PHI).
 This is a common problem within healthcare as organizations must easily control data access privileges while also sharing with approved recipients.
-At Virtru, we have been privileged to partner with the VA and help balance the protection of health information while facilitating sharing across authorized organizations.

 According to the Verizon Data Breach Investigations Report (DBIR) healthcare remains one of the most targeted industries.
 The 2015 Anthem breach that exposed the data of 79 million people, coupled with the string of ransomware attacks against hospitals, reinforces the data risks the healthcare industry navigates.
 Unfortunately, like other industries, healthcare organizations also are susceptible to widespread attacks.
 The 2017 global ransomware attack, WannaCry, crippled some business functions of the U.K. National Health Service.
 The self-propagating ransomware disrupted patient care and ultimately cost £92 M, demonstrating how organizations can become collateral damage in global malware campaigns.